silv4b/estoque-quasar-supabase/README.md

 ## Deploy on Netlify

-After successful deployment on Netlify, go to your project on subase.io, then under authentication, in the site url settings and additional redirect urls, add, after a comma, the link of your application in Netlify.
+After successful deployment on Netlify, go to your project on supabase.io, then under authentication, in the site url settings and additional redirect urls, add, after a comma, the link of your application in Netlify.

+### Solving netlify's 404 error with vue-router in history mode

 According to Antonio Ufano [here](https://antonioufano.com/articles/fix-404-errors-with-vuejs-apps-on-netlify/) and the Netlify documentation [here](https://docs.netlify.com/routing/redirects/), if the vue-router is configured as history mode, it is necessary to create a plain text file with the following lines